Prefab vs. Stick-Built ADUs: A Side-by-Side Comparison

 Prefab homes are on the rise in the U.S., and for good reason.
 With more high-quality features than ever, this controlled and predictable building option appeals to homeowners looking to avoid the curveballs and headaches that come with traditional builds.

-In addition to having controlled costs, prefab homes can be built offsite, reducing noise and interruptions.
+In addition to having predictable costs, prefab homes can be built offsite, reducing noise and interruptions.
 Another perk of the offsite build is no weather delays in the build phase, which helps to control the total build time.
 This helps you you accurately forecast when you can take advantage of your new space or begin to collect rental income.

 Here's a side-by-side comparison of prefab accessory dwelling units (ADUs) and traditional stick-built ADUs.